Apr. 11, 2021

-The Torrey Honors Institute is Biola University’s undergraduate honors program.
+The Torrey Honors College, formerly known as Torrey Honors Institute, is Biola University’s undergraduate honors program.
 Founded in 1996, Torrey Honors prioritizes theological education and formation through the reading of great books, group discussions, and one-on-one faculty mentorship.
 Torrey Honors provides an alternate path for students of any major to complete most of their core curriculum requirements.

-Learn more about the Torrey Honors Institute here.
+Learn more about the Torrey Honors College here.

 Written by Benjamin Vincent.
 For more information, contact Jenna Loumagne, manager of media relations, at (562) 777-4061 or email@example.com.

 Assistant Director of Media Relations and Strategic Communication

 Senior Director of University Communications